 Next, pay close attention to the container the plant comes in.
 Often, pricier plants are expensive because they are in a fancy pot, so you can save money by getting an unpotted plant.

-Finally, be willing to put in the work and grow a Monstera deliciosa yourself.
-Getting a small cutting is the absolute cheapest option, and it can be really rewarding to watch your plant grow into a giant.
+Finally, be willing to work and grow a Monstera deliciosa yourself.
+Getting a small cutting is the cheapest option, and watching your plant grow into a giant can be rewarding.

 Daniel has been a plant enthusiast for over 20 years.
 He owns hundreds of houseplants and prepares for the chili growing seasons yearly with great anticipation.
 His favorite plants are plant species in the Araceae family, such as Monstera, Philodendron, and Anthurium.
 He also loves gardening and is growing hot peppers, tomatoes, and many more vegetables.